Frank Lautenberg: 2008 election

 In February 2006, Lautenberg announced his intention to run for re-election in 2008, saying that deciding not to run for re-election in 2000 "was among the worst decisions of his life."
 Lautenberg formally announced his candidacy on March 31, 2008.
 His campaign manager was Brendan W. Gill.

 Congressman Steve Rothman and State Senator John Adler both mooted the possibility of running, but said they would defer to Lautenberg.
 In private he called them "the pallbearers".
 Ultimately, both declined to run.
 Instead, Congressman Rob Andrews announced he would challenge Lautenberg for renomination in the Democratic primary.
 Also running was Morristown Mayor Donald Cresitello, who had run against Lautenberg in the 1982 Senate primary.
 Andrews ran a poor campaign, "best remembered—if it's remembered at all—for its ineptness."
 He was also tarred with his vote for the Iraq War.
 Lautenberg's New Jersey Senate colleague Bob Menendez also came to his aid and Lautenberg defeated Andrews 59% to 35% in the June 3 primary.
 He then defeated former Congressman Dick Zimmer in the general election 56% to 42%.

-The New York Times editorial board endorsed Mr. Lautenberg's candidacy for Senate during the 2008 cycle.
+The New York Times editorial board endorsed Mr. Lautenberg's Senate candidacy during the 2008 cycle.

 Both opponents cited Lautenberg's age among reasons to vote against him.
 Andrews, for example, referenced Lautenberg's own 1982 defeat of Millicent Fenwick, in which Lautenberg was alleged to have referred to Fenwick's age (Fenwick was 72 at the time; Lautenberg was 84 in 2008).
 Lautenberg denied he made Fenwick's age an issue, saying he only ever questioned Fenwick's "ability to do the job."